 - Who is making sure LaShonda sits against the wall during recess?
 The recess aides?

 - Are the recess aides part of this process so that they understand their roles?

 - Are they capable of consistently carrying out this consequence?

 It is not the mere existence of a classroom discipline or behavior plan that will change LaShonda's conduct (that's the “gosh I hope this works method”); it is the consistently carried out details of the plan that will create the impact on the behavior.
 So make the details doable, like this:

 If the lunchroom staff reports to the office that LaShonda is being rude, the principal will arrange for her to miss lunch recess.

-See the difference?
-The players who are already monitoring and interacting with LaShonda are identified as being the key decision makers…and we know that they are already prepared to fulfill this role since they have been doing it in the past.
+The people who are already monitoring and interacting with LaShonda are identified as being the key decision makers.
+We know that they are already prepared to fulfill this role since they have been doing it in the past.

 And instead of relying on the recess aides to add this duty to everything else they are monitoring, LaShonda won't even get to leave the building – which adds a bit more “teeth” to the consequence as well.

 Also, the office has some flexibility about how they carry out the consequence – they may keep her in the office or they may send her to a classroom to be monitored.
 This flexibility is important in a busy office at a busy time of day.